I have been working on this software since 1995 when my wife

 - Data Objects in CMAT:

-This paper sketches some aspects of the data objects implemented in CMAT.
+This paper sketches some aspects of the

 - Tensor and List Operations in CMAT: